KP solitons and total positivity for the Grassmannian: The inverse problem for soliton graphs

-\begin{proof} For $t\ll 0$ sufficiently small, the contour plot $\CC_t(u_A)$ can be approximated by $\CC_{-\infty}(\mathcal{M})$.
-Therefore $\CC_t(u_A)$ will either have the same topological structure as the graph $G_-(L)$, or by Lemma \ref{lem:slide}, it will differ from $G_-(L)$ via a sequence of slides.
+To prove the claim, note that since $t\ll 0$ sufficiently small, the contour plot $\CC(u_A,t)$ has the same topology as $\CC_{-}(\mathcal{M})$.
+Therefore $\CC(u_A,t)$ will either have the same topological structure as the graph $G_-(L)$, or by Lemma \ref{lem:slide}, it will differ from $G_-(L)$ via a sequence of slides.
 And so by Lemma \ref{lem:slide2}, we can determine the values of the Pl\"ucker coordinates labeling the regions in $G_-(L)$.